Plug-and-Blend: A Framework for Controllable Story Generation with Blended Control Codes

-Our experiments suggest that there is a trade-off between control fidelity and fluency.
-As Figures~\ref{fig:ppl_roc} and \ref{fig:tau_tuned} show, a higher total control strength results in overall better $\tau $-a scores, meaning more sensitivity and ability to correctly differentiate between topic blends, but worse perplexity, risking less fluent language.
-In practice, an iterative deepening algorithm where multiple control strengths can generate multiple candidate sentences per line.
-Control strength modifiers of $1x$, $2x$, $3x$, $4x$, etc. can be tried and the best generated sentence, as measured by perplexity (or any other task-specific metric), is selected.
+For BGM, there is a trade-off between control fidelity and fluency.
+In practice, an iterative deepening algorithm can be used where increasing Control strength modifiers can be tried and the best generated sentence, as measured by task-specific metric such as \cite{guan-huang-2020-union}), is selected.
 This can, just like how multiple control codes are handled, be implemented very efficiently.

 The current planner is heuristic.
-Empirically we find the heuristic to create good blends.
 We envision a planner that can be parameterized and learn from demonstrations.
 Reinforcement learning, in which the context and control sketches work as world states, can choose control configurations as actions.
-Feedback (reward) from the user would be necessary.
-This would incorporate the plug-and-blend technique into a human-in-the-loop creative process wherein the generator learns blending preferences from the human creator ~\citep{guzdial_co-creative_2018}.
+Feedback (reward) from the creator would be necessary.
+This would incorporate the plug-and-blend technique into a co-creative process wherein the generator learns to blend preferences from the human creator ~\citep{guzdial_co-creative_2018}.

-In this paper we have made no assumptions about how control sketches are acquired from the human user.
-We envision a processes whereby the human co-creator has an idea of what the final product---in this case a story---should be and can express that vision at the level of how topics manifest through the story.
-Supporting a co-creative human-AI interaction, the human user can update the control sketch and re-generate parts (or all) of the story by changing the range of topics or choosing different topics.
+In this paper, we have made no assumptions about how the planner acquire control sketches from the human content creator.
+We envision a process whereby the human co-creator has an idea of what the final product---in this case a story---should be and can express that vision at the level of how topics manifest through the story.
 The control model will need to support different topics at different levels of granularity; currently the control model only supports four topics, which is sufficient for conducting experiments to characterize the plug-and-blend technique but not for full co-creativity.